Treatment of all types of amyloidosis is currently based on the following principles:

 Unfortunately amyloid deposits in the heart sometimes continue to progress even after liver transplantation.
 It seems that amyloid deposits composed of abnormal (variant) TTR, present before liver transplantation, act as a template encouraging deposition of normal TTR as amyloid.
 Thus the normal TTR protein (‘wild type’ TTR) produced by the new liver builds up on top of the existing ‘variant’ TTR amyloid deposits.
 This problem has appeared most often in older patients with variants other than TTR Val30Met.

-Combined heart and liver transplant has been performed in a few dozen patients with FAP around the world.
+Combined heart and liver transplant has been performed in a few dozen patients with hereditary ATTR amyloidosis around the world.
 This operation is only an option for a minority of patients, and it carries significant risks.

-Most patients with senile systemic amyloidosis are too elderly to undergo a heart transplant.
+Most patients with wild type ATTR amyloidosis are too elderly to undergo a heart transplant.
 The risk of complications from this major operation is high with advanced age.
 But heart transplantation may be an option for younger, otherwise healthy patients with this condition.
 Heart transplantation may very rarely be an option for a patient who presents at an unusually young age (before 60 years) with the disease.

 Treatment of the symptoms of cardiac amyloidosis